SRRayhan066/Learning-RAG/README.md

 ## Getting Started

-1. Activate the virtual environment (if using venv)
+1. Activate the virtual environment
 2. Run notebooks in `notebook/` directory to explore RAG concepts
 3. Check `main.py` for the main application logic